 I joined the University of Leeds in October 2016 to start my NERC industrial CASE studentship with the Met Office.
 I am part of Prof. Martyn Chipperfield’s Atmospheric Chemistry Modelling group and Prof. John Plane’s Atmospheric and Planetary Chemistry group.
 I was previously at the University of Exeter, where I studied Physics with Astrophysics as an undergraduate.
 During my degree, I completed a summer placement in the Department of Meteorology at the University of Reading.

-My research focuses on the impacts of solar and space weather on the chemistry of the Earth's atmosphere.
-Project work involves improving chemistry-climate models by adding chemical reactions and production mechanisms into the mesosphere and lower thermosphere (MLT).
+My research focuses on the chemistry and composition of the Earth’s upper atmosphere.
+I am particularly interested in furthering our understanding of the impacts on this region from solar and space weather.
+Project work involves developing chemistry-climate models by adding chemical reactions and production mechanisms into the mesosphere and lower thermosphere (MLT).
 Specifically, I am working with the Met Office Unified Model - United Kingdom Chemistry and Aerosol (UM-UKCA) model, and the NCAR Whole Atmosphere Community Climate Model (WACCM).
+There is evidence that upper atmospheric chemical phenomena influence weather and climate at the Earth’s surface.
+Therefore, providing adequate representation of such processes in models is an essential step towards improving both our forecasting capabilities and understanding of climate.

 - BSc Physics with Astrophysics, University of Exeter, 2016